 - Give numbers to production lots or batches.
-Law does not mandate lot numbers for cosmetics.
-But it enables you to decide if some or all product lots need to be recalled.
-Since it will probably be impossible to pinpoint the exact production runs implicated if the items don’t have lot numbers, it might be required to recall every product currently on the market.
+Law does not mandate lot numbers for cosmetics product.
+But it enables you to decide if some or all cosmetics products lots need to be recalled.
+Since it will probably be impossible to pinpoint the exact production runs implicated if the items don’t have lot numbers, it might be required to recall every cosmetics product currently on the market.

 How to prevent similar problems?

 The corporation should take the kind of remedial efforts that stop a similar issue from happening in the future, in addition to the corrective actions of withdrawing a violative product from the market and either destroying it or bringing it into compliance.

 - Identify the cause of the violation,

 - Decide what adjustments need to be made to prevent the issue from occurring again

 When conducting an inspection in connection with a recall, an FDA inspector may check for these factors.

 A recall strategy is a predetermined course of action to be followed in carrying out a given recall, considering the scope of the recall, the requirement for public warnings, and the extent of effectiveness checks.

 Recalling firm refers to the company that requests a recall or, in the case of a recall requested by the FDA, the company that oversees the production and marketing of the recalled product.